-7.11 Where an employee has exhausted his/hertheir sick leave balance, the employee may use vacation or personal holiday for further leave for medical reasons.
+- 7.11 Where an employee has exhausted their sick leave balance, the employee may use vacation or personal holiday for further leave for medical reasons.
 Verification of such usage by the employee's medical care provider is not automatically required when an employee is absent up to two occasions or thirty-two (32) hours in a calendar year and the employee uses vacation and/or personal holiday in lieu of sick leave in a calendar year.
 Use of vacation and personal holiday in lieu of sick leave beyond two instances or thirty-two (32) hours in a calendar year is subject to verification by the employee's medical care provider.
 In all other instances, employees must use all accrued vacation prior to beginning a leave of absence, except that employees who are called to active military service or who respond to requests for assistance from Federal Emergency Management Agency (FEMA) may, at their option, use accrued vacation in conjunction with leave of absence.
-Where the terms of this Section 7.11 are in conflict with the City of Seattle family and medical leave ordinance cited at SMC 4.26, as it exists or may be hereafter modified, the ordinance shall apply or related laws including RCW 49.46.210.
-Nothing in this provision shall in any way limit the application of Sections 8.1 and 8.1.1.1 of this Agreement.

-7.12 The Presiding Judge shall will arrange vacation time for employees on such schedules as will least interfere with the functions of the department but which accommodate the desires of the employee to the greatest degree feasible.
+Where the terms of this Section 7.11 are in conflict with the City of Seattle family and medical leave ordinance cited at SMC 4.26, as it exists or may be hereafter modified, the ordinance will apply.
+Nothing in this provision will in any way limit the application of Sections 8.1 and 8.1.1.1 of this Agreement. - 7.12 The Presiding Judge will arrange vacation time for employees on such schedules as will least interfere with the functions of the department, but which accommodate the desires of the employee to the greatest degree feasible.